 Second, and returning to the theme of transience in a very different way, the conversation turned to the earthquakes of 2010 and 2011.
 I’m writing this blog from the city’s sparkling new library overlooking the remains of Christchurch Cathedral.
 The city centre is dominated by shiny new buildings, construction sites and gap sites.
 If the physical impact of the earthquakes is evident, what about the social and psychological effects?
 Matt told me that a major and sudden rise in mental distress occurred.
 No one was prepared – it was always thought that the city didn’t lie in the risk zone.
 Depopulation happened as well.
 With some schools, homes and transport links devastated in the east of the city, people had to move across the city for education, work and housing.

 BBBS of Christchurch has provided a thoughtful and patient response to upheaval, seeking to attract mentors who live close enough to areas of high need.
 Mentors who themselves may have experienced trauma.
 The resilience being shown in everyday relationship building is every bit as valuable well as the ambitious city centre plans to attract people back to meet, live and work.
 And for the next couple of days I will be a tourist experiencing the run up to Christmas far from home – grateful to Winston Churchill Memorial Trust for this amazing opportunity and grateful to people in Christchurch for the warm welcome in a city still finding its feet.

-* This travelling blog is only made possible by a 2018 Churchill Fellowship from the Winston Churchill Memorial Trust.
+This travelling blog is made possible with the support of the Winston Churchill Memorial Trust @wcmtuk